EQuimper/twitter-clone-with-graphql-reactnative/README.md

 }
 ```

 Here this is the bigger resolver we create for this part.
 First this function gonna be an `async` one who mean this is gonna be asynchronous.
-First we delete the tweet and after we send the message success.
+First we delete the tweet and after we send the success message.

 ##### src/grahpql/resolvers/index.js